 Consider that even with more than 98% of all farmed animals in the U.S. currently being raised by intensive (factory farm) methods — that is, using very little space and land per animal — nearly a third of all the land in the U.S., is devoted to rangeland, pasture, or other grazing lands.2,3

 With 95 million cattle, we would need, by the most conservative estimates, 250 million acres to convert all U.S. dairy and beef operations to pastured systems.
-That’s more than 10% of all the land in the U.S.
+That’s more than 10% of all the land in the country.
+Indeed, Harvard researchers found that shifting all U.S. beef production to pastured would require 30% more cattle and 270% more land to fulfill current levels of consumption.

 Animal agriculture is a main driver of human-caused climate change.